 Isolde was born in Dublin in 1977 to a family of professional musicians.
 Her upbringing and education included access to books of Irish myths, legends and fairy-tales, family visits to megalithic monuments, and a thorough dinner-table discourse.
 She is in the rare position of being at least fourth generation university graduate on both sides of her family.
 She began her academic career with a BA in Philosophy and English Literature, and won a scholarship that facilitated her post-graduate studies.
 As an undergraduate, she led a busy extra-curricular life, involving herself in the Greens and the Trinity Literary Society.

 In the meantime, Isolde qualified as a community drama facilitator, working with Leitrim Youth Theatre, Longford libraries, and in schools and community groups around the North-West.
-She has also worked as a professional stage performer, including “Theatre in the Street” performances with Hit and Myth alongside Chris.
-She is currently developing a one-woman show, “Mamó”, based on the life of her great-grandmother, Geraldine Plunkett Dillon.
+Later, she undertook a one-woman show, “Mamó”, based on the life of her great-grandmother, Geraldine Plunkett Dillon.

 Chris Thompson

-Her life changed when she encountered the old stories of Ireland and Wales.
+Her life was altered when, in her twenties, she encountered the old stories of Ireland and Wales.
 She left her job as the head of an infant school in Surrey to explore this passion for story in Ireland.
-Armed with post -graduate diplomas in educational drama and the teaching of mathematics, for which her thesis explored teaching maths through drama, she set off for the new world of Ireland.

-For the last twenty years, she has designed and delivered educational projects for schools, libraries and communities, including many based on local history.
+Since 1990, she has designed and delivered educational projects for schools, libraries and communities, including many based on local history, especially the national treasure of the Schools’ Folklore collection..
 One major and ongoing area is “Scribing”, a partnership approach to creative writing which encourages children and adults to write together.

-However, first and foremost, she is a storyteller; collecting, creating and sharing stories with adults and children, especially the old Irish stories, which are her primary inspiraton
+However, first and foremost, she is a storyteller; collecting, creating and sharing stories with adults and children, especially the old Irish stories, which are still her primary inspiration.